ZMAlt/CSL-Chinese/source/CSL 1.0.1规范.md

 `disambiguate`

-​	当改属性设置为`"true"`(并且是唯一允许的值)的时候，When set to “true” (the only allowed value), the element content is only rendered if it disambiguates two otherwise identical citations.
+​	当改属性设置为`"true"`(并且是唯一允许的值)的时候，When set to "true" (the only allowed value), the element content is only rendered if it disambiguates two otherwise identical citations.
 This attempt at [disambiguation](https://docs.citationstyles.org/en/stable/specification.html#disambiguation) is only made when all other disambiguation methods have failed to uniquely identify the target source.

 ```
 is-numeric
 ```

 Tests whether the given variables ([Appendix IV - Variables](https://docs.citationstyles.org/en/stable/specification.html#appendix-iv-variables)) contain numeric content.
 Content is considered numeric if it solely consists of numbers.
-Numbers may have prefixes and suffixes (“D2”, “2b”, “L2d”), and may be separated by a comma, hyphen, or ampersand, with or without spaces (“2, 3”, “2-4”, “2 & 4”).
-For example, “2nd” tests “true” whereas “second” and “2nd edition” test “false”.
+Numbers may have prefixes and suffixes ("D2", "2b", "L2d"), and may be separated by a comma, hyphen, or ampersand, with or without spaces ("2, 3", "2-4", "2 & 4").
+For example, "2nd" tests "true" whereas "second" and "2nd edition" test "false".

 ```
 is-uncertain-date